leecming82/kaggle_coleridge/README.md

 My solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/coleridgeinitiative-show-us-the-data/discussion/248296).

 ### Recipe:
-1. Run the training code in a Docker container as specified by the linked [Dockerfile](Dockerfile) using the training corpus of 5K samples [here](roberta-annotate-abbr.csv) to generate the prerequisite HuggingFace Transformer model/tokenizer
+1. Run the [training code](label_classifier.py) in a Docker container with configuration specified by the linked [Dockerfile](Dockerfile) using the training corpus of 5K samples [here](roberta-annotate-abbr.csv) to generate the prerequisite HuggingFace Transformer model/tokenizer
 2. Run the [inference notebook](2nd-place-coleridge-inference-code.ipynb) in a Kaggle GPU instance linking to the HuggingFace model trained from Step 1.
 Note: I did not fix a seed for the training code and have observed variances in the resulting model/performance on the LB so you can use the actual model/tokenizer I used linked [here](https://www.kaggle.com/leecming/robertalabelclassifierrawipcc)